The Day You Leave For Vacation

 It can be a little hectic when the deadline has arrived and it's easy to forget to do something important in all the excitement -

-Since many of these things have to be done pretty much as you're walking out the door it's a good idea to keep this list handy
+Since many of these things have to be done pretty much as you're walking out the door it's a good idea to keep this list of travel preparation advice handy

 to ensure that everything that needs doing has been done.
 It's also a great reminder when you return, of what needs to be undone.

-Here's what you need to do to get gone, out the door and off to vacationland for a sabbatical from real life, minus the stress.
+Before vacation tips to get you gone, out the door and off to vacation-land for a sabbatical from real life.

 Things To Do on the Day You Leave For Vacation